Receive SMS in C#

 Conclusion

 This tutorial gave you all the necessary information about how you can receive SMS messages in C#.
 Receiving messages in C# means that you can implement a message receiving functionality in any of your C# project.
 This will result in a versatile and widely used project.
-This solution revolves around the Ozeki SMS Gateway, meaning that you can track messages when going through the system and can detect errors easily thanks to the low level logging capability of the Ozeki SMS Gateway.
+This solution revolves around the Ozeki SMS Gateway, meaning that you can track messages when going through the system and can detect errors easily thanks to the low-level logging capability of the Ozeki SMS Gateway.

 Make sure to not stop here in the learning process.
 Feel free to check out other articles on the Ozeki website.
 For example start with sending SMS messages using C#.
 Another good article to learn is how to simulate incoming messages for test purposes.